KidkArolis/jetpack/docs/08-hot-reloading.md

 # Hot reloading

-Hot reloading is turned on by default in jetpack.
+Hot reloading is turned on by default in jetpack when in development mode.
 You can turn it off by passing `-r` arg or setting `hot: false` in the `jetpack.config.js` file.

 ## CSS